Page last updated: 11 February 2026

 If you try to add more sample points, you will see this message.

 The sample points show the colour values on the Info panel.
-Note, I've only showed 4 sample points here, highlighted with coloured boxes.
+Note, I've only showed 4 sample points here, highlighted with colored boxes.

 If you don't click, but have the Info panel open, the tool works just the same as the Eyedropper tool.
 As you move the cursor around the image, you will see the colour values change.